topthreat/PS_Audition_ReversePShellLab/readme.md

 ### Hooking Up 🎯
 To access the listener you will need to use a reverse shell.
-This will allow the host to remotely send commands to your target.
+This will allow the host🏠 to remotely send commands to your target🎯.
 - Open PowerShell on the Target 🎯 system.
 - Execute the `ReverseShell.ps1` file
 - When prompted, enter the discovered Host 🏠 IP address and port (4444)